-A student who withdraws from all classes during the semester is required to complete the withdrawal process by submitting a "Request for Withdrawal" form to Academic Records and satisfying all institutional accounts.
+A student who no longer desires to study at Southern Seminary should complete the withdrawal process by submitting a "Student Withdrawal" form to Academic Records and satisfying all institutional accounts.

 Withdrawals will be processed through Academic Records anytime during the current semester.
 Refunds will be made in accordance with the current refund policy.
-Students will receive grades of "WP" for all classes until the last business day of October for fall and March for spring.
-Students who withdraw after that time will receive automatic "F"'s.
+Students who withdraw prior to the mid-point of the semester will receive the grade of "WP" for all courses.
+Students who withdraw after the mid-point of the course will receive an automatic "F" for all enrolled courses.